pratik9333/Employee-Record-App/README.md

   - App is running at port eg - 4002
   - DB is connected successfully!

-Hurrah! you have successfully set up the application, now you can test the endpoints using the given postman api docs.
+Hurrah! you have successfully set up the application, now you can test the endpoints using the given postman api collections by importing in postman app.